-Jeff Dee currently holds the bass trombone position with the Buffalo Philharmonic Orchestra, which he joined in Fall 2007.
-Prior to this, Jeff held similar positions with the Jacksonville Symphony and Shanghai Broadcasting Symphony Orchestras.
-Mr. Dee has also had the privilege of performing with orchestras in Cincinnati, Cleveland, Dallas, Detroit, Pittsburgh and Rochester.
+Jeff Dee is bass trombonist of the Buffalo Philharmonic Orchestra, a position he has held since 2007.
+Prior to the BPO, he held similar positions with the Jacksonville Symphony and Shanghai Broadcasting Symphony Orchestras.
+Jeff has also performed and recorded as a guest artist with orchestras in Cincinnati, Cleveland, Dallas, Detroit, Pittsburgh and Rochester.
 In 2013, Jeff was invited to join the Pittsburgh Symphony on their three-week European tour.

 Outside of the orchestra, Jeff enjoys performing in a variety of ensembles.
 He has performed with the Buffalo Chamber Players and the BPO Brass Quintet.
-In June 2012, Jeff participated in the critically acclaimed, premiere performance of the Great Lakes Trombone Choir, an ensemble consisting of professional trombonists from Buffalo, Cleveland, Detroit, Pittsburgh, and Rochester.
+Jeff is also a regular member of the critically acclaimed Great Lakes Trombone Choir, an ensemble consisting of professional trombonists from Buffalo, Cleveland, Detroit, Pittsburgh and Rochester.

-Mr. Dee has served on faculty at the State University of New York at Fredonia as Adjunct Professor of Trombone.
-He held a similar position at the University of North Florida from 2004-2007.
+Jeff serves on faculty at the State University of New York at Fredonia as Adjunct Professor of Trombone.
+He held a similar position at the University of North Florida while living in Jacksonville.
 As a guest recitalist and clinician, Jeff has appeared at Canisius College, Elmira College, Grand Valley State University, Interlochen Arts Academy, Ithaca College, and SUNY Fredonia.

-Mr. Dee received a B.M. in Trombone Performance from Southern Methodist University in Dallas, Texas where he studied with John Kitzman.
-While at SMU, Jeff was engaged on numerous occasions by the Dallas Wind Symphony and the Dallas Symphony Orchestra.
+Jeff received a B.M. in Trombone Performance from Southern Methodist University where he studied with Dallas Symphony principal trombonist, John Kitzman.
+While enrolled at SMU, Jeff was engaged on numerous occasions by the Dallas Wind Symphony and the Dallas Symphony Orchestra.
 With the Dallas Symphony, he recorded Shostakovich’s Festive Overture and accompanied the DSO on their 1999 Carnegie Hall Tour.
-After SMU, Jeff moved to New York City where he completed his M.M. in Trombone Performance from The Juilliard School of Music.
+After SMU, Jeff moved to New York City where he earned his M.M. in Trombone Performance from The Juilliard School of Music.
 His teachers were Donald Harwood and Joseph Alessi of the New York Philharmonic.
-Other teachers include Randall Hawes, Darren McHenry, Michael Mulcahy, and Charles Vernon.
+Other teachers include Randall Hawes, Darren McHenry, Michael Mulcahy, Steve Norrell and Charles Vernon.